caspar/caspar.cc/content/blog/gould-plaza/index.md

 description: My Leadership Fellows Project
 ---

-NYU suffers from a lack of unified communal identity that I feel is symptomatic of an absence of inviting outdoor spaces.
+NYU suffers from a lack of unified communal identity that I feel is symptomatic of a paucity of inviting outdoor spaces.
 As part of the 2019 Leadership Fellows cohort, I will bring inviting seating into Gould Plaza (below), an underutilized space at the physical center of NYU's Manhattan campus.

 <div class="kg-card kg-image-card">